mayamohite/DubbizleTest/readme.md

 # DubizzleTest

 DubizzleTest is a sample Android application that uses the clean MVVM architecture approach and is written in Kotlin.
-(ProductDetailsFragment and ProductViewPagerAdapter classes are written in java)
+(ProductDetailsFragment and ProductViewPagerAdapter classes are written in java as per the requirement)

 ### Used libraries: ###
 - `HILT` - used for dependency injection.